mozilla/standards-positions/CONTRIBUTING.md

 to help the relevant people in Mozilla's technical leadership come to a conclusion.

-The goal of the discussions in this repository is to figure out what we think about a specification.
+The goal of the discussions in this repository is to figure out what we think about a proposal or specification.
 The key factors to consider are:

-* how useful we think the specification is likely to be (or how important the use case it's trying to address is), relative to the likely cost of implementing it and maintaining that implementation
+* how useful we think the proposed feature is likely to be (or how important the use case it's trying to address is), relative to the likely cost of implementing it and maintaining that implementation
 * whether there are any critical problems we see in the current proposal.

 It's useful to discuss these in the relevant issue in this repository.